Calling all bloggers: Becoming an influencer

 This may take multiple impressions over weeks or months before a user in your target audience becomes a subscriber, so multiple communications between you and the individuals you’re looking to reach online per day is the most important way to not only be seen, but to be remembered, thought about, and eventually followed.

-Because a loyal subscriber base is the golden key to unlocking the profit potential of the online marketplace, staying relevant is important to keeping their attention.
+Because a loyal subscriber base is a golden key to unlocking the profit potential of the online marketplace, staying relevant is important to keep their attention.
 No, we don’t mean in a Britney-Spears-circa-2007 kind of way.
 Smart bloggers, advertisers, and influencers will create content that’s not only specific to their demographic, but also related to trending events, people, places, and movements.
-It’s all a part of the effort to ‘beat the algorithm’; since social media platforms like Facebook and Instagram only feed content to users based on what they’ve looked at, lingered on, clicked on, and engaged with in the past, your content has to be synced with a user’s interests online.
+It’s all a part of the effort to ‘beat the algorithm’; since social media platforms like Facebook and Instagram only feed content to users based on what they’ve looked at, lingered on, clicked on, and engaged within the past, your content has to be synced with a user’s interests online.
 Plus, the more you can manage to hit their feed, the better chance you have of tempting them to click on your blog post or product.

 However, make sure to avoid the usual clickbait techniques.
-They have worked in the past, but internet users are getting smarter and more savvy to advertiser’s strategies in luring them toward today’s products and services.
+They have worked in the past, but internet users are getting smarter and savvier to advertiser’s strategies in luring them toward today’s products and services.
 Avid internet users are quick to call out standard clickbait techniques, like writing misleading headlines for shock value or vague product descriptions to draw clicks without any up-front product information.
 These sneakier advertising techniques will turn the most skeptical consumers in your target demographic off immediately, and only frustrate those who fall for the bait.

 Finally, use experts to your advantage.
-You might be the source of content, but that content does not provide any inherent value or credibility without an expert or anecdotal source to backup your experiences, claims, and conclusions.
-Plus, a blog boils down to your word against the internet’s, and having a few solid sources and collaborators on your side can expand your platform even further.
+You might be the source of content, but that content does not provide any inherent value or credibility without an expert or anecdotal source to back up your experiences, claims, and conclusions.
+Plus, a blog boils down to your word against the internet’s and having a few solid sources and collaborators on your side can expand your platform even further.